Join our campaign to Let Refugees Learn

 All refugees, no matter where they came from or how they got here, should have the help they need to learn English.

 You can find out more about this campaign by reading the full Let Refugees Learn report and our latest research on the barriers refugees face in learning English for refugees.
 You’ll also find some feature blogs by our campaign partners on our blog.

-Tell the Prime Minister that you want an increase in funding and better access to accredited English classes for refugees
+Tell your MP that you want an increase in funding and better access to accredited English classes for refugees

 There are lots of ways to campaign.
 If you’d like to get in touch with your local MP about this issue, click on the button below to download our Activism Pack.
 It’s full of tips and information on how to campaign in your local area.